Ancient cathedral city, gateway to the west

 The Exploding Bakery, Exeter Central station, Queen Street, EX4 3SB (01392 427900, explodingbakery.com).
 As their website explains: “The Exploding Bakery is the bastard love child of Tom Oxford & Oliver Coysh.
 Their sordid affair, with food, began way back at school, where they became romantically involved in Devon’s gastronomic larder.”

 Quayside Coffee Shop, 85 Waterside, EX2 8GY (07975 511514)

 Gandy St, EX4 3LS More of a passage than a street; a good mix of shops and eating places

 PLACES TO VISIT

-Exeter Green Circle Walk A 12-mile circuit that circumnavigates the city as well as passing through the middle of it at one stage.
-More countryside than city, highly recommended for a second day’s walk.
+Walk: the Exeter Green Circle Walk, a 12-mile circuit that circumnavigates the city, as well as passing through the middle of it at one stage.
+More countryside than city, for those of you that fancy a less urban ramble.

 Buy: The Exeter Street Plan, 1;10,000, shows all of the Green Circle walk, very detailed.